vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 28 commits since the previous release, including 19 fixes.
+More than 32 commits since the previous release, including 23 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Fri Jun  4 06:12:07 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Jun  5 03:18:28 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER